How to fix msvcr110.dll is missing on Windows 10

 3. Now go to this link and download the latest version of Visual C++ Redistributable for Visual Studio.

-This will almost certainty resolve the error.
+This will almost certainly resolve the error.
 The fresh installation will replace/restore the latest copy of msvcr110.dll.
 If this doesn’t solve your problem, move on to the next solution.

 Solution 4 – Reinstall the program that’s producing the msvcr110.dll error